frehner/modern-guide-to-packaging-js-library/README.md

 If a bundler or environment understands the `exports` field, then the `package.json`'s top-level `main`, `types`, `module`, and `browser` fields are ignored, as `exports` supersedes those fields.

-Finally, if you have a "development" and a "production" bundle (e.g. you have warnings in the development bundle that don't exist in the production bundle), then you can also set that up here in the `exports` field. `webpack` will recognize these conditions automatically, and Rollup [can be configured](https://github.com/rollup/plugins/tree/master/packages/node-resolve/#exportconditions) to recognize them as well.
+If you have a "development" and a "production" bundle (e.g. you have warnings in the development bundle that don't exist in the production bundle), then you can also set that up here in the `exports` field. `webpack` will recognize these conditions automatically, and Rollup [can be configured](https://github.com/rollup/plugins/tree/master/packages/node-resolve/#exportconditions) to recognize them as well.

+Be aware, that not all tools support "exportmaps", be mindful of this when creating export paths and try to have exports mimic their internal file structure, or make sure they don't clash with any existing file paths.

 </details>